v8/v8.dev/src/blog/better-class-features.md

 DefineKeyedOwnProperty <this>, r0, [0]
 ```

-When the initializer is executed for enough times, V8 allocates one [feedback vector slot](https://ponyfoo.com/articles/an-introduction-to-speculative-optimization-in-v8) for each field being initialized.
-The slot contains the key of the field being added (in the case of the private field, the private name symbol) and a pair of [hidden classes](https://v8.dev/blog/fast-properties) between which the instance has been transitioning as the result of field initialization.
+When the initializer is executed enough times, V8 allocates one [feedback vector slot](https://ponyfoo.com/articles/an-introduction-to-speculative-optimization-in-v8) for each field being initialized.
+The slot contains the key of the field being added (in the case of the private field, the private name symbol) and a pair of [hidden classes](https://v8.dev/docs/hidden-classes) between which the instance has been transitioning as the result of field initialization.
 In subsequent initializations, the IC uses the feedback to see if the fields are initialized in the same order on instances with the same hidden classes.
 If the initialization matches the pattern that V8 has seen before (which is usually the case), V8 takes the fast path and performs the initialization with pre-generated code instead of calling into the runtime, thus speeding up the operation.
 If the initialization does not match a pattern that V8 has seen before, it falls back to a runtime call to deal with the slow cases.

 ### Optimizing named public class fields

 To speed up initialization of named public class fields, we reused the existing `DefineNamedOwnProperty` bytecode which calls into `DefineNamedOwnIC` either in the interpreter or through the code compiled from the `JSDefineNamedOwnProperty` IR opcode.
-These were intended for object literal initializations and essentially implement a specialized case of the `[[CreateDataProperty]]` semantics which is also what the named public class fields are specified to use.

 Now when V8 encounters this class: